 A Los Rios Community College transfer student, Manuel received his Bachelor’s degree in Communication Studies with a minor in Ethnic Studies from Santa Clara University, and his Master’s degree in Communication Studies from San Diego State University.
 In May 2017, Manuel completed his doctorate in education from the University of San Francisco in International & Multicultural Education.
 Within the Sacramento community, Manuel is the Co-Artistic Director for Grupo Folklórico Los Alteños, a non-profit organization and Mexican folklórico dance company.
 He has nearly 25 years of experience as a dancer.

 Mariel De Paz Fernandez

 Administrative Analyst/Specilaist II for Equity & Community Inclusion

 Mariel (Maggie) is the Administrative Analyst/Specialist for the Division of Equity & Community Inclusion.
 She has been part of the SF State community for four years.
-Maggie is a recent SFU Alumni, earning her Bachelor of Arts in Political Science.
+Maggie is a recent SFSU Alumni, earning her Bachelor of Arts in Political Science.
 Passionate about her community, she has worked at different non-profits in San Francisco focused on improving the community for immigrant families and students.
 Maggie has also worked with afterschool programs whose goal is to help first-generation students successfully transition to college.
 During her time at SF State Maggie has worked for different University programs and has been involved with different organizations.